 Vanden Recycling has invested heavily into the equipment that we use, meaning we can be sure that the reprocessed plastic we produce is pure.

-Step five of the plastic recycling process
+Step four of the plastic recycling process

 Every batch of reprocessed material is tested by our quality control department.

 We use a variety of testing methods such as the sink/float method, MFI (melt flow index) reading, oven testing and IV testing.
 The method of testing used will be specific to the polymer type and will determine the purity and grade of the material, while also identifying any contaminants or barrier layers.